 • The findings in the research labs have been able to find a place in peer-reviewed journals.

 Limitations:

-Due to the shortage in teachers which the college is facing, the faculty members involved in Research need to bear a heavy class load along with research.
+Due to the shortage in teachers, the faculty members involved in Research need to bear a heavy class load along with research.
 This hinders much of their focus on research.